Requirements for Relief under NP-11-203

 - discusses how the application compares to the previous local orders, decisions of the principal regulator or decisions of other Canadian regulators

 2. A draft decision document in the appropriate form required by section 8.5 of NP 11-203.
 The draft decision document should include a representation that the applicant and other relevant parties are not in default of securities legislation in any jurisdiction.
 If the applicant of other relevant parties are in default, then the draft decision document should include a representation about the nature of the default.
 To find previous orders and decision documents, check BCSC eServices using Research Exemption Orders.
+For decisions granting relief from issuer regulations made after launch of SEDAR+, also check SEDAR+.

 3. A verification statement - set out in the form described in section 2.8(b) of BC Policy 45-601.